simplonco/fork/README.md

 ## Wordpress

-* Download wordpress
+* Download Wordpress:
 https://wordpress.org/

-* Make it work on your computer with your local MySQL Database
+* Make it work your computer with your local MySQL database.

-* Install a beautifull theme, cusotmize content
+* Install a nice theme, add custom content.

-* Enable jetpack plugin
+* Activate the JetPack plugin
 https://jetpack.com/
-to make it work with wordpress desktop app https://developer.wordpress.com/calypso/
+and connect with the Wordpress app https://developer.wordpress.com/calypso/

 ## Advanced PHP

-Do most of challenges to proove you understand algorithms logic and object oriented PHP : https://github.com/simplonco/php-challenges/
+Validate the most challenges possible to prove that you understand algorithms and object-oriented programming: https://github.com/simplonco/php-challenges/